 Yeah, well, to answer the first part of that question, the challenge is the challenging part of it.
-You know, I’ll never forget, you know, I was drafted in 2012, like I mentioned, and I had a pretty good rookie year, right.
-Playing behind Marshawn Lynch, but, and in the off season, Seattle traded their first round pick to get Percy Harvard.
-So their first pick of the draft was a second round pick and they picked a running back.
+You know, I’ll never forget, you know, I was drafted in 2012, as I mentioned, and I had a pretty good rookie year, right?
+Playing behind Marshawn Lynch, but, and in the off-season, Seattle traded their first-round pick to get Percy Harvard.
+So their first pick of the draft was a second-round pick and they picked a running back.
 Yeah.
 You know, and it was just like instantly, you know, here I am going into my second year and they’re already drafting another runner back to replace me.
 You know, it’s just like, wow.
 You know, this happens fast.
-You know, what is this about how you discipline yourself in the off season, and how you work?
+You know, what is this about how you discipline yourself in the off-season, and how you work?
 I’ve always told people.
 I said, Hey, and I, and I mean this too, you know, I can say this with real confidence.

 Robert Turbin (10:55):

 Um, you know, I may not be a hall of Famer, but I have the hall of fame work ethic.
 And that I know for a fact, you know, and that is what, despite the running back position being devalued and things like that, um, that’s what was able to keep me in the league so long, you know, paying attention to my health and nutrition and really being disciplined about what I’m eating and what I’m putting in my body on a daily basis for years.
 Yeah.
 You know, that’s, that’s, that’s not easy to do, man.
 I can’t, I can’t tell you how many times I had to look away from a bacon cheeseburger, you know, it was just, they just had to walk into another room or something like that.
 You know, my kids read fries and I’m just like, you guys all suck.
 Okay.